What is a Cost-Benefit Analysis?

 ) I assume each has done their own cost-benefit analysis and have reached different conclusions of what is in the best interest of the United States.
 Most studies conclude that the cost of incarceration is higher than the cost of rehab.
 The Bureau of Prisons

 reported in 2015 that the average cost to incarcerate an inmate is $30,620 per year.
 A study by the National Institute of Health

 concluded the cost of methadone treatment was $4,700 per year.
 Other estimates are as high as $60,000.
-However, even this high estimate remains less expensive than two years of incarceration.
+However, even this high estimate is less expensive than two years of incarceration.
 Senator Rand would also include the cost to the inmate's family.
 Attorney General Sessions would argue that Senator Rand's costs are too low because they do not include the probability of a crime being committed after a prisoner is released.
 In addition, it neglects the deterrence a long prison sentence would have on potential criminals.

 In this case, like many cases when policy is involved, cost-benefit analysis can lead to two different conclusions because so many of the costs and benefits are subjective.
-Does that make cost-benefit analysis useless?
+Does that make cost benefit analysis useless?
 Absolutely not.
 Cost-benefit analysis helps students, policy makers, voters, and everyone else reach the best decision for them by providing a disciplined approach to reach any decision.
-Next time you make an important personal decision, or write an analytical paper, or debate a friend, I suggest doing a cost – benefit analysis.
+Next time you make an important personal decision, or write an analytical paper, or debate a friend, I suggest doing a cost-benefit analysis.
 I think you will find it helpful.